pharo-robotics/MakrosTool/README.md

 MakrosTool
 ==========

-MakrosTool is a an extention for Scale project for easy scripting based on Makros
+MakrosTool is a an extention for [Scale](https://github.com/guillep/Scale "Scale") project for easy scripting based on [Makros] (https://github.com/sbragagnolo/makros "Makros").